abhisheksunil2201/quiz-land/README.md

 # quiz-land

-Reducto UI is a component library.
-It can be used to add components to your web app and make your development process faster.
+Quiz land is a web app in which you can play and test your knowledge in different categories.
+You can view your score and answers too.
 ## Tech Stack
 - HTML
 - CSS